Preference-based Online Learning with Dueling Bandits: A Survey: The Basic Preference-based Multi-Armed Bandit Problem

 In many applications, one is willing to gain efficiency at the cost of optimality: The algorithm is allowed to return a solution that is only approximately optimal, though it is supposed to do so more quickly.
-For standard bandit problems, for example, this could mean returning an arm the expected reward of which deviates by at most some $\epsilon$ from the expected reward of the optimal arm.
+The variable of interest is then the \emph{sample complexity of the learner,} that is the number of pairwise comparisons it queries prior to termination for returning a nearly optimal target (cf.\ Section \ref{subsec_targets}).
+Such settings are referred to as \emph{probably approximately correct} (PAC) settings \citep{EvMaMa02} and have been studied extensively for the classical MAB problem \citep{mannor2004sample,bubeck2012regret}.

-In the preference-based setup, approximation errors are less straightforward to define.
-Nevertheless, the sample complexity can also be analyzed in a PAC-framework as originally introduced by \citet{EvMaMa02} for value-based MABs.
-A preference-based MAB algorithm is called $(\epsilon, \delta)$-PAC preference-based MAB algorithm with a \emph{sample complexity} $B( \bQ, K, \epsilon, \delta )$, if it terminates and returns an $\epsilon$-optimal arm with probability at least $1-\delta$, and the number of comparisons taken by the algorithm is at most $B( \bQ, K, \epsilon, \delta )$.
-If the problem is to select a single arm, $\epsilon$-optimality could mean, for example, that $\Delta_{i^{*},j}<\epsilon$, although other notions of approximation can be used as well.
+A preference-based MAB algorithm is called $(\epsilon, \delta)$-PAC preference-based MAB algorithm with a \emph{sample complexity} $B( \bQ, K, \epsilon, \delta )$, if it terminates and returns an $\epsilon$-optimal target\footnote{Definitions of $\epsilon$-optimal targets are less straightforward in the PB-MAB problem.
+Such definitions will be given in subsequent sections.} with probability at least $1-\delta$, and the number of comparisons taken by the algorithm is at most $B( \bQ, K, \epsilon, \delta )$.
+Note that only the number of the pairwise comparisons is taken into account, which means that pairwise comparisons are equally penalized, independently of the suboptimality of the arms chosen; in this regard, the setting differs from the goal of regret minimization.